Setting up a Debian 11 server for SvelteKit and Django

 I am a software developer and setting up servers and hosting isn’t something I normally do, so I followed a bunch of different tutorials.
 In this article I want to combine all this information, mostly for future me, but hopefully you’ll find it useful as well.
 Most of the info came from the following tutorials, so check them out if you want more in-depth explanations of the commands:

-In this article many command have placeholders like $SERVER_IP_ADDRESS which you need to replace with the actual value.
+In this article many commands have placeholders like $SERVER_IP_ADDRESS which you need to replace with the actual value.

 • $SERVER_IP_ADDRESS: the IP address of your server.
 You got this from Hetzner.